Thoughts

 Man signing interpreter in American Sign Language

 The goal of accessibility is to design in a way that provides an equal experience to the user, regardless of their ability.
-On the digital side, where I reside, that means making sure that everyone has access to the same information.
-I recently learned about an accessible design concept for the physical environment that has a different goal; giving users access to the same level of comfort.
-This isn’t something I had previously considered, and doing so deepend my definition of what an ‘equal experience’ was.
+On the digital side, that means making sure that everyone has access to the same information.
+An accessible design concept for a physical environment has a different goal; giving users access to the same level of comfort.
+This isn’t something we had previously considered, and doing so deepened our definition of what an ‘equal experience’ was.

 Sensory Reach